 WHERE: Portland, OR

-NSTI is a free two-week day camp that offers high school girls a foundation in the transportation industry and a chance to strengthen their STEM skills.
+For the third year, we're hosting a two-week residence camp that offers high school girls a foundation in the transportation industry and a chance to strengthen their STEM skills.
 Students will be introduced to a strong network of women (including ODOT, FHWA, PBOT, and more) working in transportation in the Portland metropolitan region, helping them to build their leadership skills, strengthen their college applications and envision a possible future for themselves working in transportation.

 Transportation Workshop at Chicas Summer Camp